Tata wins central bank approval to buy DoCoMo stake in India JV

-MUMBAI (Reuters) - India’s central bank has allowed conglomerate Tata Sons Ltd [TATAS.UL] to buy Japanese telecom firm NTT DoCoMo Inc’s (9437.T) stake in their struggling Indian venture, paving the way for the completion of the long-delayed $1.1 billion deal.
+MUMBAI, Jan 14 (Reuters) - India’s central bank has allowed conglomerate Tata Sons Ltd to buy Japanese telecom firm NTT DoCoMo Inc’s stake in their struggling Indian venture, paving the way for the completion of the long-delayed $1.1 billion deal.

 The RBI approval, also confirmed by a source directly involved in the process, is part of the government’s bid to simplify and scrap some of the more obscure rules that have curbed foreign investment.